-A post-operative PGI-I score was available for 253 patients (75.7%), including all 149 patients in the LT group, obtained at the long-term follow-up visit, and 106 patients in the ST group, using the most recent PGI-I score found during the retrospective chart review.
-Overall, 81% of all patients (n = 206) and 78% of LT patients (n = 78) reported a PGI-I of 1, meaning they were very much improved with the surgery.
-13% (n = 32) of all patients and 15% (n = 23) of LT patients scored a 2 (much better).
-5% (n = 12) of all patients and 8% (n = 5) of LT patients scored a 3 (a little better).
-2 patients (1%), including 1 in the LT group, reported being unchanged by the surgery (PGI-I score 4), and 1 patient (1%) in the LT group reported being a little worse (PGI-I score 5).
+at the long-term followup visit, and 106 patients in the ST group, using the most recent PGI-I score found during the retrospective chart review.

+Overall, 81% of all patients (n=206) and 78% of LT patients (n=78) reported a PGI-I of 1, meaning they were very much improved with the surgery.
+Thirteen percent (n=32) of all patients and 15% (n=23) of LT patients scored a 2 (much better).
+Five percent (n=12) of all patients and 8% (n=5) of LT patients scored a 3 (a little better).
+Two patients (1%), including one in the LT group, reported being unchanged by the surgery (PGI-I score 4), and one patient (1%) in the LT group reported being a little worse (PGI-I score 5).
 No values of 6 and 7 were reported (much worse and very much worse, respectively).

 Overall, 99% of patients reported a subjective improvement with their TVM, including 98% in the LT group.
-There was no significant difference in the rates of post-operative subjective satisfaction between both groups.
-The PGI-I values may be found in Table 5.
+There was no significant difference in the rates of postoperative subjective satisfaction between both groups.
+The PGI-I values are found in Table 5.